fonturbel/PhenotypicSelectionGS/README.md

 ## Publication

-This manuscript is under consideration for publication in **Evolutionary Ecology**.
+This manuscript is going to be published soon in **Evolutionary Ecology**.

 ## Terms of use